Harshit001-ctrl/React-ems/README.md

 Steps to Run
 -> Clone the repository: using this https://github.com/Harshit001-ctrl/React-ems.git -> Set up the frontend: npm install.
 -> Start the React development server: npm run dev.
 -> Access the application: Open your browser and navigate to http://localhost:5173

    📋 Components Used
 -> React Components
-EmployeeCard: Displays individual employee details.
+EmployeeCard -> Displays individual employee details.
-TaskCard: Displays task information and its current status.
+TaskCard -> Displays task information and its current status.
-StatusBoard: Displays tasks grouped by status (New, Accepted, Completed, Failed).
+StatusBoard -> Displays tasks grouped by status (New, Accepted, Completed, Failed).
-AddEmployeeForm: Form to add new employees.
+AddEmployeeForm -> Form to add new employees.
-AddTaskForm: Form to assign tasks.
+AddTaskForm -> Form to assign tasks.

   🌟 Future Enhancements
-Add user authentication for secure access.
+1. Add user authentication for secure access.
-Implement advanced filtering options for tasks and employees.
+2. Implement advanced filtering options for tasks and employees.
-Integrate real-time notifications for task updates.
+3. Integrate real-time notifications for task updates.
-Add a reporting module for insights into employee and task performance.
+4. Add a reporting module for insights into employee and task performance.

   📧 Contact
 For any questions or suggestions, feel free to reach out:
-Email: harshitrao84@gmail.com
+-> Email: harshitrao84@gmail.com

 This README provides all the necessary details for understanding and using your Employee Management System.
 You can customize the placeholders (e.g., your username) with your actual information.